kamchatka-volcano/cmdlime/README.md

         bool verbose     = flag<&Cfg::verbose>();
     };
 ```
 Internally, these methods use the [nameof](https://github.com/Neargye/nameof) library to get config fields' names and types as strings.
 By default, **cmdlime** ships without it and these methods aren't available.
 To use them, you can enable the `CMDLIME_USE_NAMEOF` CMake variable to automatically download and configure the **nameof** library, or install it on your system yourself.
-Please note that the functionality provided by `nameof` is currently not compatible with the `MSVC` compiler.
+Note that on the MSVC compiler, some **nameof** features used by **cmdlime** require the C++20 standard.
+This is handled automatically by CMake configuration if MSVC is your default compiler, otherwise you will need to enable the C++20 standard manually.
 **nameof** relies on non-standard functionality of C++ compilers, so if you don't like it, you can use **cmdlime** without it by providing the names yourself:

 ```c++